t2tato01/TokyoOuluApp/README.md

 ## Notes

-- This app was created as an assignment for the Android course at TokyoOulu University of Applied Sciences, Spring 2024.
+- This app was created as an assignment for the Android course at Oulu University of Applied Sciences, Spring 2024.

 ## Development Environment